RamanKishore08/Resume-Evaluator/Frontend/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **

-This README ensures **each CLI command is executed in a separate terminal** for better clarity.